steelwheels/BattleFieldCode/README.md

 The user controls their machine(s) by the JavaScript code.
 This software targets on macOS and iOS.

+This is an open source software.
+You can download every source code and documentation for this application.

 ## Copyright
 Copyright (C) [Steel Wheels Project](http://steelwheels.github.io).
 This software is distributed under [GNU General Public License version 2](https://opensource.org/licenses/GPL-2.0).